ibm-cloud-docs/containers/cs_health.md

 <br />

-## Configuring cluster monitoring
-{: #monitoring}

-Metrics help you monitor the health and performance of your clusters.
-You can configure health monitoring for worker nodes to automatically detect and correct any workers that enter a degraded or nonoperational state. **Note**: Monitoring is supported only for standard clusters.
-{:shortdesc}

 ## Viewing metrics
 {: #view_metrics}

-You can use the standard Kubernetes and Docker features to monitor the health of your clusters and apps.
+Metrics help you monitor the health and performance of your clusters.
+You can use the standard Kubernetes and Docker features to monitor the health of your clusters and apps. **Note**: Monitoring is supported only for standard clusters.
 {:shortdesc}

 <dl>